← Back to Sanssouci Palace Tickets

 Audio guide

-The free SPSG Sanssouci app offers a self-guided tour in 12 languages plus a children's version.
-Download before you arrive — there is limited Wi-Fi on site.
-Bring your own headphones or earbuds.
+The free official Sanssouci app offers a self-guided tour in several languages plus a children's version.
+Download before you arrive — Wi-Fi is limited on site.
+Bring your own wired or Bluetooth headphones; none are provided.

 Food and facilities

-Cafés and restaurants cluster around the Historic Windmill, the Orangery, and near the New Palace.
+Cafés and restaurants cluster around the Historic Windmill, the Orangery, and near the New Palace at the far west end of the park.
 Museum shops are at the Historic Windmill and Neue Kammern.
 Park benches and public toilets throughout the grounds.

 What to wear

-Comfortable walking shoes (the park is large and the paths are gravel).
-Layers — palace interiors are kept cool for conservation.
-A light rain layer — Brandenburg weather is changeable.
+Comfortable walking shoes — park paths are gravel and often uneven.
+Layers: palace interiors are kept cool for conservation.
+A light rain layer: Brandenburg weather shifts fast, especially shoulder-season afternoons.

 Pets and pushchairs